Thomson's House

 Thomson's House, built in 1617, is a traditional burgh town house located on Bank Street, Inverkeithing in Fife, Scotland.
-A pre-eminent and example of its type, the house is category A listed by Historic Scotland.
+A pre-eminent example of its type, the house is category A listed by Historic Scotland.

 History

-Thomson's House dates from 1617.
-The house was built for John Thomson and his wife Bessie Thomson, as indicated by a stone lintel above the entrance showing the initials IT and BT, as well as a merchant's mark and an inscription of psalm 127.
+Thomson's House, which dates from 1617, was built for John Thomson and his wife Bessie, as indicated by a stone lintel above the entrance showing the initials IT and BT, as well as a merchant's mark and an inscription of psalm 127.

+In 1793 the house belonged to William Greig, son of Charles Grieg, shipmaster in Inverkeithing.
+The Edinburgh Architectural Association (1896) suggest Samuel Greig lived in the house as a boy.

-This house was restored in 1964-1966 by former owner Peter J. Findlay.
-This included an extension to the south of the property around 1966, replacing a gap which was formerly the site of the Old Music Hall (built around 1859 and burnt 1957).
+This house was restored between 1964 and 1966 by former owner Peter J. Findlay.
+This included an extension to the south of the property around 1966, replacing a gap which was formerly the site of the Old Music Hall (built around 1859 and burned in 1957).

 In December 1972, the house was granted grade A listing by Historic Scotland.
 Their statement of special interest for Thomson's House indicates: "[the house] is the best-preserved example of 17th century domestic burgh architecture in Inverkeithing and is a pre-eminent example of its type, similar to some of the best buildings in Culross".

 Architecture

-Thomson's House is a traditional 17th century burgh town house.
-The house is 3 storeys, with a 3-stage corbelled cap-house stair tower to the south west corner of the property.
+Thomson's House is a traditional 17th-century burgh town house.
+The house is three storeys, with a three-stage corbelled cap-house stair tower to the south west corner of the property.

 The house features vibrant mustard yellow lime harling to the outside.

 The front features a carved over-door pediment and window lintel panel.
 Partially faded, the pediment reads: 'IT BT / EXCEPT THE / LORD BVLD [sic] THE HOVS THEY / LABOVR IN VAINE THAT BVILD/ IT.
 PSALM –- –17'.